-- Select the region from the dropdown list for detection settings. button to start the region drawing.
-5. Click the Click on the live video to specify the four vertexes of the detection region, and right click to complete drawing.
+- 4. Select the region from the dropdown list for detection settings. - 5.
+Click the Draw Area button to start the region drawing. - 6.
+Click on the live video to specify the four vertexes of the detection region, and right click to complete drawing.

 Repeat the step to configure other regions.
 Up to 4 regions can be set.
 You can click the button to clear all pre-defined regions.

-Configure the parameters for each defense region separately.
-Threshold Level: If you set the value as 5, alarm is triggered immediately after the object entering the region.
-Sensitivity Level: The value of the sensitivity defines the size of the object which can trigger the alarm, when the sensitivity is high, a very small object can trigger the alarm.
+- 7. Configure the parameters for each defense region separately. - Threshold Level: If you set the value as 5, alarm is triggered immediately after the object entering the region. - Sensitivity Level: The value of the sensitivity defines the size of the object which can trigger the alarm, when the sensitivity is high, a very small object can trigger the alarm. - 8.
 Click Arming Schedule tab to enter the arming schedule setting interface.
-The time 8. schedule configuration is the same as the settings of the arming schedule for motion detection.
-Refer to Section 5.2.1 Configuring Motion Detection for more details. tab to select the linkage method taken for the unattended baggage alarm, Notify surveillance center, send email, upload to FTP, trigger channel, smart tracking and trigger alarm output are selectable.
-Refer to Section 5.2.1 Configuring Motion Detection for more details.
-Save 10.
+The time schedule configuration is the same as the settings of the arming schedule for motion detection.
+Refer to Section 5.2.1 Configuring Motion Detection for more details. - 9.
+Click Linkage Method tab to select the linkage method taken for the unattended baggage alarm, Notify surveillance center, send email, upload to FTP, trigger channel, smart tracking and trigger alarm output are selectable.
+Refer to Section 5.2.1 Configuring Motion Detection for more details. - 10.
 Click button to save the settings.

-5.3.8 Object Removal Detection Purpose: Object removal detection function detects objects which remove in a pre-defined virtual region, and some certain actions can be taken when the alarm is triggered.
-Steps: 1.
-Enter the Object Removal Detection settings interface: Configuration> Event > Smart Event> Object Removal Detection Check the checkbox of Enable to enable the Object Removal Detection function.
-2. The event triggered and park action related PTZ movement will be locked for 180 seconds after you enter the unattended baggage detection interface.
-Optionally, you can click the Unlock(69s) button to manually activate the movement, or lock the movement when the button turns to by clicking it.
-Select the region from the dropdown list for detection settings. - 5.
-Click the Draw Area button to start the region drawing. - 6.
-Click on the live video to specify the four vertexes of the detection region, and right click to complete drawing.
-Repeat the step to configure other regions.
-Up to 4 regions can be set.
+5.3.8 Object Removal Detection

+Object removal detection function detects objects which remove in a pre-defined virtual region, and some certain actions can be taken when the alarm is triggered.

+1. Enter the Object Removal Detection settings interface:

+Configuration> Event > Smart Event> Object Removal Detection